schellenberg/computerscience20/docs/_sources/Python/Overview/AppJarPopups.rst.txt

 What will the following programs output?
 Why?

-Can you fix the error in the following program?
+Can you fix the error in the following programs?

 .. activecode:: wdtpd_other_input_methods_1
     :caption: Find and fix the error in this program!
     :nocodelens:

-    song_quote = "Leonard Cohen, in his song "Anthem", sings "There is a crack in everything; That's how the light gets in.""
+    song_quote = 'Leonard Cohen, in his song "Anthem", sings "There is a crack in everything; That's how the light gets in."'

     print(song_quote)

 .. activecode:: wdtpd_other_input_methods_2
-    :caption: Find and fix the error in this program!
+    :caption: Find and fix the errors in this program!
     :nocodelens:

-    part_one = '''Leonard Cohen, in his song "Anthem", sings ''' part_two = '''"There is a crack in everything; That's how the light gets in."'''
+    part_one = "Leonard Cohen, in his song "Anthem", sings" part_two = 'There is a crack in everything; That's how the light gets in.'

     print(part_one + part_two)

 .. activecode:: wdtpd_other_input_methods_3
-    :caption: What will this program print?
+    :caption: Find and fix the errors in this program!
     :nocodelens:

-    the_story = '''This is a really long story.
-There is so much to tell that it takes more than one line to say it all.'''

-    print(the_story)

-.. activecode:: wdtpd_other_input_methods_4
-    :caption: What will this program print?
-    :nocodelens:

-    interesting_quotes = '''There's a lot of people who have said interesting things.
+    interesting_quotes = 'There's a lot of people who have said interesting things.
 Some fun quotes include:

-    "What I cannot create, I do not understand." - Richard Feynman "Judge a man by his questions rather than by his answers." - Voltaire "Our ignorance of history causes us to slander our own times." - Gustave Flaubert'''
+    "What I cannot create, I do not understand." - Richard Feynman "Judge a man by his questions rather than by his answers." - Voltaire "Our ignorance of history causes us to slander our own times." - Gustave Flaubert'

     print(interesting_quotes)

 Getting User Input With appJar